Baylor's iPad Program

 What apps will be required?

-We are still determining what Apps will be required for fall of 2012.
-We will have a Baylor App Store available for students to buy required Apps.
-App costs will then be charged to their Baylor accounts, negating the need for students to have credit card information stored on their iPads for school-related App purchases.
-While we are deciding which Apps will be required, we are keeping in mind any associated costs with the Apps and will be able to provide information regarding the anticipated costs later this year.
+We have a Baylor App Store available for students to buy required Apps.
+App costs are then charged to their Baylor accounts, negating the need for students to have credit card information stored on their iPads for school-related App purchases.